-Pothos is a very adaptable plant that does well in a wide variety of settings.
+Pothos plants are very adaptable plants that do well in a wide variety of settings.
 It is happy in low light or bright light.
 It does equally well with incandescent or fluorescent artificial lighting or with natural sunlight.

-Yellow Variegated Golden Pothos is a pretty plant with variegated, heart-shaped leaves and an attractive desk plant.
+Yellow Variegated Golden Pothos plants are a pretty plant with variegated, heart-shaped leaves and an attractive desk plant.

 The Philodendron cordatum

 Philodendron is a climbing plant and an excellent addition to a small space.
 The only way to go is up!
 These plants do well climbing a trellis or pole, draping over the side of a filing cabinet or planted in a hanging basket near a window or under a skylight.
 These easy-care plants do well in most indoor settings and can tolerate a bit of neglect.

 Best Toxin Reducing Indoor Plants Recommended by NASA

 Although all plants perform the vital function of photosynthesis, which replaces carbon dioxide in the air with oxygen, some plants also remove toxins.

 They do this by metabolizing some toxic chemicals and replacing them with harmless by-products of this process.
 Good air cleaning plants also incorporate some toxins (e.g., heavy metals) into their tissues, thus preventing them from circulating in the air you breathe.